 Section 10.2.
 Initial Placement on Salary Schedule.
-The initial placement of a new employee on the salary schedule shall be determined by the Employer in its sole discretion.
+The initial placement of a new employee in the salary range shall be determined by the Employer in its sole discretion.

 Section 10.3.
 Pay Period.
 The salaries and wages of employees shall be paid in accordance with the Village's current general practice which may be changed by the Village for good cause shown.